JonathanDussot/valladolid-snooker-club/README.md

 1. Open the project repository.
 2. Click on "Settings" on the navigation bar under the repository title.
 3. Click on "Pages" in the left-hand navigation panel.
 4. Under "Source", choose which branch to deploy.
-This should be Main for newer repositories (older repositories may still use Master).
+This should be Main for newer repositories.
 5. Choose which folder to deploy from, usually "/root".
 6. Click "Save", then wait for it to be deployed.
 It can take some time for the page to be fully deployed.
 7. Your URL will be displayed above "Source".